I run an insurance company, and I’m tempted to deny your claims. You see, every dollar I don’t pay you, is a dollar more to our profits.

 What to do?

 Clearly it would be better if everyone just behaved nobly.
 Problem is neither side has anything to gain by unilaterally behaving better.
-In game theory, such gridlock is known as a ‘Nash equilibrium,’ and at the Nash equilibrium for insurance everyone loses.
-Conflicts of interest breed distrust, fueling misbehavior and resulting in a product that is expensive, bureaucratic and unloved.
+In game theory, such gridlock is known as a ‘Nash equilibrium,’ and at the Nash equilibrium for insurance, everyone loses.

 Now, imagine you wanted to break this cycle.
 You’re starting a new kind of insurance company, and want it to be trusting and trustworthy.
 What to do?